 - Preheat oven to: 375° F.

 - Remove dough from fridge.
 Pinch off pieces of dough large enough to form one inch balls.
 Flatten balls gently with your hands and place then three inches apart on cookie sheets.
-Bake for 10 minutes or until cookies have browned on the bottom.
+Bake for 8-10 minutes on the center racks of your oven- or until cookies have browned on the bottom.
+The shorter time will give you a softer cookie than the longer time.
+Either way they're delicious and work in the Stuffed Cabbage recipe.
 Cool on racks before serving or pulverizing for Stuffed Cabbage gravy or pie crust.
 These cookies may be made in advance and frozen.